Dyjákovice: Geography

 Dyjákovice is located about 20 km southeast of Znojmo and 50 km southwest of Brno, on the border with Austria.
 It lies in a flat agricultural landscape in the Dyje–Svratka Valley.
 The Thaya River flows through the southern part of the municipal territory.

 History

 The first written mention of Dyjákovice is from 1278, when King Rudolf I's army camped here.
 The village was church property until at least 1320, but during the 14th century it became the property of Lords of Bítov, who sold it to Drslav of Šelnberk in 1390.
 After some time, Lords of Boskovice became the owners, who in 1489 sold Dyjákovice to the Pernštejn family.

-In the 16th century, Dyjákovice was inherited by Lords of Lipá.
+In the 16th century, Dyjákovice was inherited by the Lords of Lipá.
 However, their properties were confiscated after the Battle of White Mountain in 1620 and Dyjákovice was acquired by the Liechtenstein family.
 They annexed it to the Moravský Krumlov estate.
 In 1882, Dyjákovice was promoted to a market town.
 After the title was revoked after World War II, it was returned to the municipality in 2024.